3D tactics analysis

-Three-Dimensional (3D) Tactics Analysis, is a tactical analysis methodology under the concept of Terrorist Tactics, Techniques, and Procedures, and is related to Rhizome Manoeuvre.
+Three-dimensional (3D) tactics analysis, is a tactical analysis methodology under the concept of terrorist tactics, techniques, and procedures, and is related to the rhizome manoeuvre.
 The approach is applicable to urban combat, and takes into account mass gatherings of people located in highly complex urban structures, incorporating features such as multi-level buildings, open spaces between buildings, crowd congregation points, and transport hubs.

 Definition

-3D tactics is defined "as tactics in the third dimension which is the space above and below ground level in land and urban operations".
+3D tactics are defined as "tactics in the third dimension which is the space above and below ground level in land and urban operations".

 Historical concepts

 Giuseppe Fioravanzo defined the concept of 3D tactics in naval warfare history.

 Key concepts

 The notion of 3D tactics has been developed from the spherical security concept.
 The 3D tactics model identifies some of the key phenomenon experienced in urban environments.
-In particular, the 'inherent information deception qualities' found in 'vertical rather than horizontal envelopment'.
-A key aspect, in urban tactics, is the importance in achieving, what is called 'spherical security', that is, the three-dimensional nature of the urban battle places a premium on all-round security.
+In particular, the "inherent information deception qualities" found in "vertical rather than horizontal envelopment".
+A key aspect, in urban tactics, is the importance in achieving, what is called "spherical security", that is, the three-dimensional nature of the urban battle places a premium on all-round security.
 This requires tactical thinking in three dimensions.